garden-io/garden-action/README.md

 ## `kubeconfig-location`

 **Optional** Specify a location the GitHub action should be saved to in the container while running the action.
 This is only necessary if you have configured the `kubeconfig` parameter in your project.garden.yaml provider configuration.
-Please note that the home directory in the GitHub action context is `/github/home`.

 Defaults to `${{ runner.temp }}/garden/kubeconfig`

 ## `garden-version`